Harsh-karn/twitter-support-agent/README.md

-# Twitter Support Agent (Hiver Take-Home)
+# Twitter Support Agent

-This repository contains an end-to-end AI support agent for AppleSupport on Twitter, built for the Hiver SDE Intern Take-Home Assignment.
+This repository contains an end-to-end AI support agent for AppleSupport on Twitter.

 ## Features
 - **Intent Classification**: Classifies customer tweets into 6 predefined intents using an LLM.